AbdulMoizz31/e-commerce-ui/README.md

 ## Features

 - Browse Electronics and Clothing products.
-- Add products to the cart.  (working...)
+- Add products to the cart.
-- View the cart screen with added products.  (working...)
+- View the cart screen with added products.
 - Delete items from the cart.  (working...)

 ## Getting Started